Fruit Cleanse and Weight Loss: Separating Myth from Reality

 Is this weight loss sustainable and long-term?
 No, considering the weight loss is primarily water, and the likelihood of gaining it back when you stop your fruit fast is high.

 Fruit Cleanse Risks

-Like other very low-calorie diets, such as the 600-calorie diet, the fruit flush diet cannot be considered healthy.
+Like other very low-calorie diets, such as the 600-calorie diet, the fruit flush diet is far from healthy.
 The main reason behind that is that you will likely feel low on energy, lethargic, and more because you are simply not consuming enough calories and, therefore, carbohydrates, the body’s primary energy source.